Response to Climate Change

-The new VRV6, a multi-split type air conditioner for commercial building released in July 2018, uses a complete micro channel heat exchanger to achieve industry-leading energy efficiency performance*.
+The new VRV6, a multi-split type air conditioner for commercial buildings released in July 2018, uses a complete microchannel heat exchanger to achieve high energy efficiency performance.

-In August 2018, we released the GREEN Multi-Split which is the first air conditioner for commercial buildings in the industry to adopt R-32 refrigerant with a low global warming potential.
-The global warming potential (GWP) of R-32 is lower than the conventional R-410A, which offers excellent energy efficiency and reduced refrigerant quantity.
-This product's GWP multiplied by refrigerant quantity is around 79% lower than the average for equipment using R-410A from 2011 to 2013.
+In August of the same year, we released the GREEN Multi-Split which is the first air conditioner for commercial buildings in the industry to adopt R-32 refrigerant with a low global warming potential.
+This product's global warming potential (GWP) multiplied by refrigerant quantity is around 79% lower than the average for models using the conventional R-410A refrigerant from 2011 to 2013.
 This amount achieves the Kigali Amendment target for 2029.

-These benefits earned the Retrofit System the Minister's Prize, the Ministry of Economy, Trade and Industry in the product and business model category of the 2016 Energy Conservation Grand Prize.
+The Retrofit Maintenance Plan that Daikin has come up with is a service that reduces energy consumption from existing multi-split air conditioners for commercial buildings.
+This service earned the Minister's Prize of the Ministry of Economy, Trade and Industry in the product and business model category of the fiscal 2016 Energy Conservation Grand Prize.

 Requiring no water drainage or supply pipes, DESICA instead uses outside air to control humidity, either humidifying or dehumidifying.
 Equipped with the Hybrid DESICA Element, which contains both highly efficient water absorption material and a heat exchanger, it consumes just one-sixth the energy of conventional humidity controlling devices (according to Daikin tests).